 At last year’s CROI, Dawn Smith, MD, MPH, of the CDC, reported that in 2015, a total of 1,145,000 U.S. residents were at substantial risk of acquiring HIV and good candidates for PrEP.
 Among gay and bi men—who account for a large majority of new HIV cases—about 814,000 were eligible, along with around 258,000 heterosexuals (two thirds of them women) and nearly 73,000 people who inject drugs.
 But just 8 percent of all eligible individuals were actually using PrEP (14 percent of whites, 3 percent of Latinos and 1 percent of Black people).

 At this year’s meeting, Finlayson’s team reported findings from an analysis of changes in PrEP awareness and use among MSM between 2014 and 2017 using National HIV Behavioral Surveillance data.

-The researchers interviewed more than 8,000 men in 20 cities across the country, recruiting them at bars and other venues popular with gay men.
+The researchers interviewed nearly 8,000 gay and bi men at risk for HIV in 20 cities across the country, recruiting them at bars and other venues popular with gay men.
 The participants were HIV negative and considered to be at substantial risk for HIV, meaning they had an HIV-positive male sex partner, two or more male partners, reported condomless anal sex or had a sexually transmitted infection (STI) within the past year.

 Between 2014 and 2017, PrEP awareness increased from 60 percent to 90 percent, Finlayson reported.
 While PrEP awareness increased in all racial/ethnic groups, in 2017 it remained lower among Black and Latino men (86 percent and 87 percent, respectively) compared with white and “other” men, including Native Americans, Asians and Pacific Islanders (95 percent and 94 percent).